Allison Sall

 Responsive Web

 Alloy is a menopause telehealth company providing education, care, and prescription medication.
-As they expanded to address skin, gut, and sexual health, their user flow became unclear, making it difficult for patients to understand the treatments available to them.
+I was brought in to evaluate and rethink the patient experience as they expanded into skin, gut, and sexual health categories.

 Challenge